tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - R. The wife should always be the one to cook.
   - S. The husband’s primary responsibility is to his job; the wife’s primary responsibility is to the home and children.

+- What does the Word of God say concerning the role of the wife and the role of the husband?
+Read Ephesians 5:21-33.
+  - 1. What one word summarizes a wife’s responsibility to her husband?
+Compare 1 Peter 3:1.
+  - 2. What do the words “as to the Lord” (verse 22 TLB) suggest about the wife’s role?
+  - 3. Are there any limits placed upon the wife’s submission by Colossians 3:18 and Acts 5:29?
+  - 4. According to verse 33, what should the wife’s attitude be toward her husband and what does this mean in everyday life?
+  - 5. What does the word submission mean to you?

+- What is the husband’s role?
+Is submission part of his role and function?
+What does Ephesians 5:21 say?
+  - 1. Study Ephesians 5:22-33.
+What two words in this section summarize the husband’s responsibility?
+Compare verse 23 with verse 25.
+See Philippians 2:4.
+  - 2. What example should the husband exhibit as he leads in the marriage relationship?
+Compare Ephesians 5:23 with 1:22.
+In light of this, for whose benefit should the headship of the husband be exercised?
+  - 3. For whose benefit is the headship of Christ exercised?
+Compare Ephesians 1:22 and 5:25-27.
+In light of this, for whose benefit should the headship of the husband be exercised?
+  - 4. What are the ways in which Christ loved the church?
+Relate each of these to the way a husband should love his wife.
+  - 5. In Proverbs 31 we see that the wife has been given great responsibility and is able to use her gifts.
+What gifts and abilities does your wife-to-be have that you do not?
+  - 6. In Proverbs 31:28,29, the husband praises and expresses appreciation to his wife.
+How might praise and appreciation affect a spouse?

 # Quotes